Does Your Merchant Account Have An Early Termination Fee?

 If your processor raises its price, if this provision is in your contract, and if you want to take advantage of this small window, be sure to follow the procedures precisely.
 If you cancel late, then you might be deemed to have accepted the price increase and the window for cancellation closes.
 Again, the equipment lease agreement is likely treated differently, so you should analyze this option carefully before using it.

-Additional Considerations: Business Solution For Avoiding ETF
+Business Solution For Avoiding ETF

-Lastly, is it possible to get out of an ETF through a business solution?
+Is it possible to get out of an ETF through a business solution?
 Maybe.

 Some salespeople promise you the world but once you sign, they deliver nothing.
 Sometimes, a salesperson “forgets” to tell you about the various fees you have to pay every month.
 Or maybe your equipment never worked correctly even after you called tech support multiple times.